dmuth/splunk-lab/README.md

 ### Building a New Version of Splunk

-- Bump version number and build number in `bin/download.sh`
-- Bump version number and build number in `bin/build.sh`
-- Bump version number and build number in `docker/0-1-splunk`
+- Bump version number and build number in `bin/lib.sh`
+- Run `./bin/build.sh`, use `--force` if necessary
+  - This can take several MINUTES, especially if no apps are cached locally
+- Run `SPLUNK_EVENTGEN=yes SPLUNK_ML=yes ./bin/devel.sh`
+  - This will build and tag the container, and spawn an interactive shell
+  - Run `/opt/splunk/bin/splunk version` inside the container to verify the version number
+- Go to <a href="https://localhost:8000/">https://localhost:8000/</a> and verify you can log into Splunk
+  - Run the query `index=main earliest=-1d` and verify Eventgen events are coming in
+  - Go to <a href="https://localhost:8000/en-US/app/Splunk_ML_Toolkit/contents">https://localhost:8000/en-US/app/Splunk_ML_Toolkit/contents</a> and verify that the ML Toolkit has been installed.
+- Type `exit` in the shell to shut down the server
+- Run `./bin/push.sh` to deploy the image.
+This will take awhile.

 ### Building Container Internals